grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Those sounds all combined into a heavy repetitive groan that rose and fell depending on which source was taking over at any moment.
 But cut across that was the sound of the motion of the boat itself.
 Every minute or so, the bow would break out of a wave, accompanied by a new rush of wind on the sonar mics.
 Then it would be followed by the crunching sound of the boat plunging back under the water, which would run out in a long stream of the sounds of water rushing along the side of the hull.

 All of this came together to form something that, to Cassandra's ears, sounded like an almost spiritual music --- a drone music with variations that carried one off slightly to keep one's interest, but then always returned to a home place.
 The grinding roll of it all seemed like it could be an effort to raise the consciousness of someone lucky enough to be listening to a plane or a place in the mind where one could see out forever, out through thousands and thousands of miles of empty ocean, and pick out some particular particle or source, and understand what exactly its intentions were.
-Perhaps a sperm whale 10,000 feet down in the blackness, closing its jaws around the expelling juices of an enormous cephalopod.
+Perhaps a sperm whale 3000 meters down in the blackness, closing its jaws around the expelling juices of an enormous cephalopod.
 Or the churning roll of a machine bit boring into the ocean floor.

 Cassandra let her mind sink into this strange music flowing through her headset, passing from one ear through the middle of her head to the other ear, and at the same time letting her mind wander around in the sea surrounding them.
 This went on for more than an hour before she was jolted back to the sonar compartment by the distraction of Captain Percy and Chips having a loud and heated argument behind her.
 That was unfortunate because just at that moment she believed she could hear a new sound out in the darkness.
 It was something faint and far off.
 It was something incongruous and inappropriate, like a soloist from some fast-moving secular entertainment music had been dropped on top of her spiritual drone.